muktyas/quranmuks/README.md

 The pdf file is true vector font.
 So it is not brake if we zoom it.
 You can open it with inkscape to beautify them, maybe in frame, or maybe you want to add the translate of it.

 The odt file is the source of the pdf.
-You can open it using libreoffice writer (or ms. word).
+You can open it using libreoffice writer (or ms. word), but first you must install the font files (opentype).
+For linux user, we can install to /usr/share/fonts/opentype

 The background of this project is from here: https://github.com/quran/quran_android/issues/575